Green Line (MBTA): Somerville/Medford extension

 The planned completion was delayed to 2018 in 2011, and to 2020 in 2014.
 A groundbreaking ceremony was held in December 2012.
 The project was expected to cost about $2.2 billion, with half of that paid by the Federal Transit Administration (FTA).
 However, in 2015 it became clear that the project would cost $3 billion, putting its future in doubt.
 The project was value engineered to reduce its cost: station designs were simplified, several bridge reconstructions eliminated, the Community Path extension shortened, and the maintenance facility reduced in size.
 The FTA approved the modified $2.3 billion plan on April 4, 2017.
-The contact was rebid with a provision for the optional restoration of six of the elements deleted in the 2016 plan.
+The contract was rebid with a provision for the optional restoration of six of the elements deleted in the 2016 plan.
 The winning bid, selected in November 2017, included six optional elements, including canopies and additional elevators at stations, public art, a full-size vehicle maintenance facility, and the full extension of the Community Path to East Cambridge.
 Construction reached 20% completion in November 2019; it was over 50% completed by October 2020, and 80% by June 2021.